opea-project/GenAIExamples/AgentQnA/docker_compose/intel/hpu/gaudi/README.md

-# Single node on-prem deployment with Docker Compose on Xeon Scalable processors
+# Single node on-prem deployment AgentQnA on Gaudi

 This example showcases a hierarchical multi-agent system for question-answering applications.
-We deploy the example on Xeon.
-For LLMs, we use OpenAI models via API calls.
-For instructions on using open-source LLMs, please refer to the deployment guide [here](../../../../README.md).
+We deploy the example on Gaudi using open-source LLMs, For more details, please refer to the deployment guide [here](../../../../README.md).

 ## Deployment with docker